 that is all you can do.
 The goal should not be to beat your opponent, but to play as well as you can each time you step on court.

 - Avoid any distractions – There can be distractions on court like people watching or noise or

 whatever.
 There are also distractions that are internal.
 If you’re anything like me, there are many thoughts always racing around in your head.
 Try your best to not latch onto them and let your mind focus on the game.
 Allow your tennis time to be a release from the daily grind of life.

 - Let mistakes go instantly – When you know you made a mistake, instead of dwelling on it just let it go instantly.
 Keep your mind on the present.
 Forget about your previous shot.
 This definitely takes practice, but if you’re focusing on what you just did, you can’t focus on what you’re about to do – the next point.

 - Clear your mind or meditate – Before a match do some breathing exercises and let go of any junk that is kicking around in your head.
 When you hit the court, your head should be ready for play.

-Do not underestimate how crucial the proper state of mind is to improving your tennis forehand.
+Do not underestimate how crucial the proper state of mind is to improving your tennis forehand technique.
 If you are in a bad mood or mentally distressed, you will almost always have a bad time on court!

 Time to Show off Your Improved Tennis Forehand